EaW-Team/equestria_dev/common/factions/_documentation.md

 	name = [...] # Goal name (Loc Environment = faction + player country)
 	description = [...] # Goal description (Loc Environment = faction + player country)
 	category = [...] # Goal's category (short_term, medium_term or long_term)
+	visible = {
+		# Trigger - checks if goal will show up in selection list
+		# SCOPE = ROOT = faction leader: COUNTRY / FROM = faction member: COUNTRY
+	}
+	available = {
+		# Trigger - checks if goal will be selectable in selection list
+		# SCOPE = ROOT = faction leader: COUNTRY / FROM = faction member: COUNTRY
+	}
 	completed = {
 		# Trigger - checks if goal completion condition is fulfilled
 		# NOTE if empty - the goal is never completed!
 		#
 		# SCOPE = faction leader: COUNTRY
 	}

 	group = # a categorization used by the UI to allow for filtering.
 UI asset will be GFX_group and the localization string will be group_FACTION_GOAL_FILTER

 	auto_complete = yes # automatically complete goal if the progress reaches 100%

 	ai_will_do = { #how likely the faction leader AI is to select this goal if there is a free slot factor = 200
+		# SCOPE = faction member: COUNTRY
 	}

 	complete_effect = {